modelica/ModelicaSpecification/RationaleMCP/0032/minutes.md

 - **Decision (poll):** For connection deselections, the order of the `connect` arguments does not matter; `break connect(a, b)` deselects the connection between `a` and `b` regardless if it is defined as `connect(a, b)` or `connect(b, a)` in the selectively extended base-class.

   - **Rationale why order of `connect` arguments doesn't matter:** Modelica is declarative; it is a general objective of the Modelica language design that order doesn't matter.
 Also, a base-class refactoring just switching the order of a connection's arguments should not break existing deselections in models selectively extending the base-class.

+- **Decision (poll):** Let `a` and `b` be the arguments of a connection deselection _D_ (i.e., _D_ = `break connect(a, b)`).
+Let _C_ = `connect(c, d)` be a connection defined in the base-class selectively extended by the `extends`-clause _D_ is is a modifier of. _D_ deselects _C_, if, and only if, either, `c` is syntactically equivalent to `a` and `d` is syntactically equivalent to `b` or, vice versa, `c` is syntactically equivalent to `b` and `d` is syntactically equivalent to `a`.

+  - Two code fragments `a` and `b` are syntactically equivalent, if, and only if, the context-free derivations of `a` and `b` according to the grammar given in Appendix B of the Modelica 3.4 specification are the same.

+- **Decision (discussion):** It is prohibited/not possible to deselect connections defined inside `for-equation` and `if-equation`, i.e., connections that are conditionally defined.

+  - **Open question (to discuss next meeting):** What have been the reasons for prohibiting deselection of conditionally defined connections?
+Is it just that such typically have no graphical representation such that deselecting them from within the diagram layer/graphically is typically not possible but we like deselections to be understandable in terms of graphical diagram edits?
+Or are there general conceptional issues?

+  - **Open question (not discussed):** What is about conditionally declared components?
+Are there conceptional or practical problems with deselecting such?